tyboe2013/KisiwaDesertScript/README.md

 ##### To-Do:
-- [ ] Update Movements (Movements are kinda bad for now, waiting for an update)
+- [ ] Update Movements (Movements are kinda bad for now, waiting for an update from TemBot)
 - [ ] Bug Fixes
 - [ ] more Luma Options
 - [ ] Cleaner Scripting